Kathryn Bueker Sells 600 Shares of HubSpot, Inc. (NYSE:HUBS) Stock

-HubSpot, Inc. (NYSE:HUBS) CFO Kathryn Bueker sold 600 shares of the stock in a transaction dated Wednesday, October 6th.
-The stock was sold at an average price of $640.00, for a total value of $384,000.00.
-The sale was disclosed in a document filed with the SEC, which is available at this link.
+HubSpot, Inc. (NYSE:HUBS) CFO Kathryn Bueker sold 600 shares of the firm’s stock in a transaction on Wednesday, October 6th.
+The stock was sold at an average price of $640.00, for a total transaction of $384,000.00.
+The sale was disclosed in a document filed with the SEC, which is available through this link.

 Kathryn Bueker also recently made the following trade(s):

-A number of analysts have weighed in on HUBS shares.
-Raymond James increased their price target on HubSpot from $650.00 to $800.00 and gave the stock a “strong-buy” rating in a report on Thursday, August 5th.
-Stifel Europe raised their target price on HubSpot from $650.00 to $750.00 and gave the company a “buy” rating in a research note on Tuesday, September 7th.
-Morgan Stanley raised their target price on HubSpot from $605.00 to $725.00 and gave the company an “overweight” rating in a research note on Thursday, August 5th.
-Piper Sandler raised their target price on HubSpot from $615.00 to $675.00 and gave the company an “overweight” rating in a research note on Thursday, August 5th.
-Finally, Truist Securities raised their target price on HubSpot from $600.00 to $700.00 and gave the company a “buy” rating in a research note on Thursday, August 5th.
-Nineteen analysts have rated the stock with a buy rating and one has given a strong buy rating to the company’s stock.
-According to data from MarketBeat.com, HubSpot has an average rating of “Buy” and an average target price of $662.91.
+Hedge funds have recently added to or reduced their stakes in the business.
+O Shaughnessy Asset Management LLC raised its holdings in shares of HubSpot by 4.3% in the 1st quarter.
+O Shaughnessy Asset Management LLC now owns 531 shares of the software maker’s stock worth $241,000 after purchasing an additional 22 shares in the last quarter.
+Huntington National Bank raised its holdings in shares of HubSpot by 21.9% in the 2nd quarter.
+Huntington National Bank now owns 128 shares of the software maker’s stock worth $75,000 after purchasing an additional 23 shares in the last quarter.
+The Manufacturers Life Insurance Company raised its holdings in shares of HubSpot by 0.4% in the 2nd quarter.
+The Manufacturers Life Insurance Company now owns 5,568 shares of the software maker’s stock worth $3,244,000 after purchasing an additional 23 shares in the last quarter.
+CIBC Asset Management Inc raised its holdings in shares of HubSpot by 1.3% in the 2nd quarter.
+CIBC Asset Management Inc now owns 1,793 shares of the software maker’s stock worth $1,045,000 after purchasing an additional 23 shares in the last quarter.
+Finally, Kovack Advisors Inc. raised its holdings in shares of HubSpot by 1.7% in the 2nd quarter.
+Kovack Advisors Inc. now owns 1,465 shares of the software maker’s stock worth $854,000 after purchasing an additional 25 shares in the last quarter.
+Institutional investors own 89.74% of the company’s stock.

-Several institutional investors have recently bought and sold shares of the business.
-Parkside Financial Bank & Trust raised its holdings in shares of HubSpot by 4,600.0% in the 2nd quarter.
-Parkside Financial Bank & Trust now owns 47 shares of the software maker’s stock worth $28,000 after purchasing an additional 46 shares during the period.
-Dark Forest Capital Management LP bought a new stake in shares of HubSpot in the 2nd quarter worth approximately $29,000.
-RPg Family Wealth Advisory LLC bought a new stake in shares of HubSpot in the 2nd quarter worth approximately $37,000.
-Quadrant Capital Group LLC raised its holdings in shares of HubSpot by 44.2% in the 1st quarter.
-Quadrant Capital Group LLC now owns 111 shares of the software maker’s stock worth $50,000 after purchasing an additional 34 shares during the period.
-Finally, Huntington National Bank raised its holdings in shares of HubSpot by 21.9% in the 2nd quarter.
-Huntington National Bank now owns 128 shares of the software maker’s stock worth $75,000 after purchasing an additional 23 shares during the period.
-89.74% of the stock is currently owned by hedge funds and other institutional investors.
+Several research firms have recently commented on HUBS.
+Stifel Nicolaus lifted their price target on shares of HubSpot from $565.00 to $600.00 and gave the company a “buy” rating in a report on Wednesday, July 21st.
+Canaccord Genuity lifted their price target on shares of HubSpot from $580.00 to $685.00 and gave the company a “buy” rating in a report on Thursday, August 5th.
+Truist Securities lifted their price target on shares of HubSpot from $600.00 to $700.00 and gave the company a “buy” rating in a report on Thursday, August 5th.
+Raymond James lifted their price target on shares of HubSpot from $650.00 to $800.00 and gave the company a “strong-buy” rating in a report on Thursday, August 5th.
+Finally, Mizuho lifted their price target on shares of HubSpot from $570.00 to $660.00 and gave the company a “buy” rating in a report on Thursday, August 5th.
+Nineteen investment analysts have rated the stock with a buy rating and one has issued a strong buy rating to the company’s stock.
+Based on data from MarketBeat, the company has an average rating of “Buy” and an average target price of $662.91.

 HubSpot Company Profile